asmuth-archive/libsmatrix/README.md

 ==========

 A memory-efficient sparse matrix data structure.
-We use this to run a Collaborative Filterng recommendation engine.
+We use this to run a Collaborative Filterng recommendation engine for a large ecommerce platform.
 It is thread-safe and features two modes of operation:

 + A memory-only mode in which all data is kept in main memory